-The Caribbean region, consisting of around 700 islands, is the heart of the 'hurricane corridor'.
+The Caribbean region, consisting of around 700 islands, is the heart of the “hurricane corridor”.
 Humanitarian emergencies in this region often result from natural hazards such as hurricanes, floods and landslides.
-Parts of the region are also exposed to earthquakes, tsunamis and volcanic eruptions from more than 30 active volcanoes.
+Parts of the region are also exposed to earthquakes, tsunamis and volcanic eruptions, with more than 30 active volcanoes.

 How are we helping?

-In 2015 and 2016, the Commission has brought relief and protection to highly vulnerable people from the Dominican Republic who are now displaced in Haiti.
-The focus is on helping non-accompanied minors, facilitating family reunification and providing primary assistance.
+In 2015 and 2016, the Commission has brought relief and provided protection to highly vulnerable people from the Dominican Republic who are now displaced in Haiti.
+Aid focused on helping non-accompanied minors, facilitating family reunification and providing primary assistance.
 It also helped monitor and respond to the ongoing cholera outbreaks in both Haiti and the Dominican Republic.